 - expenses related to travel companions;

-- gift purchases for employees.
+- gift purchases for employees (see University’s Procedure on Hospitality).

-- Procurement of Goods and Services
+- Procurement of Goods and Services:

 The expense claim process is intended to reimburse employees for travel-related expenses incurred while on University business.
 All purchases of goods and services shall comply with the University’s Policy and Procedure on the Procurement of Goods and Services, shall utilize Vendors of Record where possible, and shall be directly billed to and paid by the University’s Accounts Payable office.
 Accordingly, the University will only reimburse employees (via a claim for reimbursement) for nominal purchases of goods where the merchant is unable to directly bill the University.
-In all cases, the University will not process a reimbursement pertaining to consulting or employment services.

 - Eligible Expense Criteria: